 - Rent expense.
 Contains the cost of lease payments on facilities and land being leased by the entity.

 - Repair and maintenance expense.
 Contains the costs of all repair and maintenance activities incurred by the business that are not related to production activities.

 - Taxes.
 Contains property taxes, use taxes, and other taxes charged by local governments.

 - Travel and entertainment expense.
 Contains the costs of all airfare, mileage reimbursement, hotels, and related expenses incurred by employees.

-- Utilities.
+- Utilities expense.
 Contains the costs of telephones, electricity, gas, and so forth.